Shauryacious/reddit-scraper-actor/documentation/development/code-formatting.md

 - Verify Black version: `black --version`

 **isort conflicts with Black?**
-- Use Black's compatible mode: `isort --profile black src/ tests/`
-- Or configure isort to be compatible with Black
+- isort is configured in `pyproject.toml` to use Black's profile automatically
+- Always run Black first, then isort
+- If issues persist, ensure `pyproject.toml` has `[tool.isort] profile = "black"`

 **flake8 errors after Black?**
 - Some flake8 rules may conflict with Black